AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!IMPORTANT]
 >
 >The default behavior computes statistics for the **entire dataset** and for **all columns**.
-You are recommended not to use this on an ADLS dataset as the size of dataset can be very large (potentially, petabytes of data).
+You are recommended not to use this on an ADLS dataset as the size of the dataset can be very large (potentially petabytes of data).
 Instead, you should always consider running the analyze command using `FILTERCONTEXT` and a specified list of columns.
 See the sections on [limiting analyzed columns](#limit-included-columns) and [adding a filter condition](#filter-condition) for more details.

 The example seen below computes statistics for the `adc_geometric` dataset and for **all** columns in the dataset.